Arghya108/Arghya_Das/README.md

 ## 👨‍💻 About Me

-I’m a Computer Science student passionate about software engineering, modern web development, and building impactful digital experiences.
-I enjoy learning new technologies, solving problems, and creating projects that combine both functionality and design.
+I am passionate about building real things — from Python tools to a full website.
+Obsessed with AI, automation, and building something that actually works.

 ⭐ If you like this project, feel free to star the repository.